team23/b5/docs/06_project_init.md

 After cloning the git repository b5 will then remove the .git/ path from it and use `git init` to create a new repository.
-You may provide additional initialization by providing an init/ path inside the repository. b5 will use this path as its run_path and then execute the "init"-task of the Taskfile inside init/ (so init/Taskfile will be used - you may provide init/config.yml as well).
+You may provide additional initialization by providing an init/ path inside the repository. b5 will use this path as its run_path and then execute the "project:init"-task of the Taskfile inside init/ (so init/Taskfile will be used - you may provide init/config.yml as well).
 After this init task is run b5 will completely remove init/ from the newly created project.